stuskeer/Sessions/README.md

 # Kitesurf Session Tracker

-A web-based application for tracking and analyzing kitesurfing sessions.
-Built with Node.js, Express, and SQLite - no external database or authentication required.
+A desktop application for tracking and analyzing kitesurfing sessions.
+Built with Electron, Node.js, Express, and SQLite - no external database or authentication required.

 **Developed by:** Stuart Skeer
 **Version:** 1.0.0